affinda/affinda-python/docs/models.md

 :vartype annotations: list[int]
 :ivar passed: Whether the validation passed or not, null if the validation was not applicable.
 :vartype passed: bool
-:ivar rule_slug: The hot-dog case slug of the validation rule that was applied.
+:ivar rule_slug: The kebab-case slug of the validation rule that was applied.
 :vartype rule_slug: str
 :ivar message: Message explaining why the validation failed.
 :vartype message: str